The Entertainer (D'banj album)

-The Entertainer is the third studio album by Nigerian Afrobeats recording artist D'banj, released in 2008.
+The Entertainer is the third studio album by Nigerian Afrobeats recording artist D'banj, released on 26 July 2008.
 Production on the album was handled by Don Jazzy.
-It features guest appearances from Wande Coal, Special Kid, and Kayswitch 'D Produkt’.
-It was supported by seven singles—"Fall in Love", "Gbono Feli Feli", "Suddenly", "Kimon", "Igwe", "Olorun Maje", and "Entertainer".
+It features guest appearances from Wande Coal, Special Ed, and Kayswitch.
+It was supported by three singles—"Mo Gbono Feli Feli", "Igwe", and "Fall in Love".
 The album was named in reference to D'banj's skill as an entertainer.
 The album was a commercial success due largely to radio airplay, distribution, and marketing strategies.

 Background

 Commenting on the album, D'banj said: "I tried not to remind my listeners of the high level of unemployment, poverty, disease, electricity outage including the pains and all the troubles in this world.
 The concept is to keep it live and happy.
 All the songs are my personal experiences and journey through life.
 I hope to touch everyone with this album and I pray the people find it worthwhile."